 Hope College's faculty bibliography, originally located on Hope College Digital Commons, is now available at the Records of Faculty Scholarship and Creative Performance.

 Starting with the 2018 bibliography citations will now be supplied from the Faculty Activity Reporting (FAR) system.
-It is no longer necessary for faculty to submit citations directly to the library.
+It is no longer necessary for faculty to submit citations directly to the library for inclusion in the faculty bibliography.
+Review this guide for how to submit articles for inclusion in Hope College Digital Commons.

 Open Access Policy